Ultron1507/Ultron1507/README.md

-# Hi there! 👋 I'm Puspita Das — Frontend Developer & UI Enthusiast
+# Hi there! 👋 I'm Puspita Das — Frontend Developer

 Welcome to my GitHub profile!
 I specialize in crafting **modern**, **high-performance** web applications with a strong focus on **interactivity**, **responsiveness**, and **smooth animations**.